Got questions? Get in touch.

 Sub-district, district and provincial hospitals provide secondary care, i.e. integrated curative and rehabilitative care.
 Sub-district hospitals are similar to health centres with the addition of a surgery unit for Caesarean sections and other procedures.
 District hospitals usually have the resources to provide comprehensive medical and surgical services.
 Provincial hospitals are regional centres which provide specialised care including intensive care, life support and specialist consultations.

 Travellers who come from countries where Yellow Fever is prevalent are required to carry certificates of vaccination against Yellow Fever in order to enter the country.
-According to the WHO, malaria is a risk which exists throughout the whole country, all year round.
-In 2003, malaria was the most common diagnosis in both out-patient and in-patient care.
-However, there is normally little risk in the city of Nairobi and in the highlands (above 2,500 m) of Central, Eastern, Nyanza, Rift Valley and the Western Provinces.
+According to the WHO, malaria is a risk which exists throughout the whole country, all year round..

-You should consult your doctor about taking additional vaccinations for polio, typhoid and hepatitis, prior to travel.
+You should consult your doctor about anti-malarial prophylaxis and obtaining additional vaccinations for polio, typhoid and hepatitis, prior to travel.